Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 **Returns**

-Top block of each branch, i.e. the last received block of each branch.
+Top node of each branch, i.e. the last received node of each branch.
 An array of 4 blocks would mean the node has 4 branches, 3 would mean 3 branches, and so on.

 ```json